JuliaComputing/PkgAuthentication.jl/docs/internals.md

-# Implementation notes
+# Internal implementation notes

-The authentication control flow is implemented as the following state machine, starting from the `NeedAuthentication` state, and finish in either `Success` or `Failure`.
+The authentication control flow is implemented as the following state machine, starting from the `NeedAuthentication` state, and finishing in either `Success` or `Failure`.

 ```mermaid
 ---